ChavXO/ColgateHackersSite/README.md

 # ColgateHackersSite
-The official site fot the Colgate Hackers club.
+The official site for the Colgate Hackers club.